 - While the offender is awaiting trial;

-– While the offender is being tried; and
+- While the offender is in trial; and

 - While the offender is awaiting imposition of sentence after trial.

 The offender also receives credit in whole or part as it relates to a probation or extended supervision hold placed upon the person for the same course of conduct.

 Unfortunately, the statute does not cover all of the possible scenarios that could arise when computing sentence credit.
 Here are a few common issue sentence credit issues:

 Common Sentence Credit Scenarios

 Courts have been consistent on one thing – an offender cannot receive dual credit.
 What that means is if the offender is in custody and begins serving a sentence on a different case, he does not receive credit on his new sentence.
 In other words, A defendant doesn’t get credit on a newer offense if he’s serving credit for an older offense.

 Also important is whether a sentence is consecutive or concurrent to other charges.
 Sentence credit is calculated on a day-by-day basis.
 Therefore, time is not credited to two or more consecutive sentences.
 For example, if an offender is sentenced to 1 year jail on Count 1 and 1 year jail on Count 2, consecutive to each other, and if he has 90 days of total credit, the 90 days must be applied to either Count 1 or Count 2, but not both.